Ground Gas Protection Manchester

 Why is ground gas becoming a problem?

 Ground gases were not considered a danger to buildings or users in the past.
-Due to increasing demand for homes, brownfield sites have seen an increase in development.
-This is because it is more difficult to find new land to develop.
+In order to provide more homes, developers have begun to build on brownfield sites.
+It is now becoming harder to find sites suitable for development.
 Brownfield sites may contain contaminants that can affect the ground or soil.

 Because of increased awareness about the dangers, the Environment Agency has created new legislation that is more strict in dealing with ground gas issues.
 It has been adopted across the country by local authorities.